Automattic/vip-go-ci/README.md

 The message will be included in any generic pull request comments or pull request reviews submitted.

+### PHP Linting configuration

+By default, `vip-go-ci` will PHP lint any files modified by the current pull request.
+PHP linting is performed by running `php -l`.
+This can be changed to linting _all files_ in the current branch by setting `--lint-modified-files-only` to `false`.

+To use a different PHP interpreter than the system default to run , use `--lint-php-path`.
+This should point to a PHP binary.

 ### PHPCS configuration

 Support for checking for issues in PHP files by using [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer/) scanning is supported.
 The behaviour of PHPCS scanning can be configured using several options.